IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 Changes have been made to spatial states and temporal ones, for trajectory optimisation.
 We have made changes to base_local_planner.yaml for setup and inclusion of dynamic obstacles.
 In simple terms, we added a dynamic obstacle layer which provides a custom inflation based on their movement.
 TEB local planner allowed us to change these configuration parameters during runtime which helped in quick testing of new ideas for optimization and improvement of the path.

 Takes in sensor data from the world, builds a 2D or 3D occupancy grid of the data.
 Inflation is done in order to create a region around objects as preferrably avoidable put not impenetratable.
-We create layers of map and combine them together into one
+We create layers of map and combine them together into one to create a costmap.
+A star is used to navigate this grid and find a suitable path along this(it needs to be in a form in which the machine can turn smoothly).

-It is clear that a robust framework was needed with a great deal of optimization of the current navigation stack.
-We also decided to add a dynamic layer that gives a greater inflation to dynamic obstacles based on their velocities.
-We did a lot more research before settling on TEB local planner.
-The plugin allowed us to customize the navigation stack in real time which greatly simplified the process.
-It also provided a great framework for adding additional layers wherein we added a dynamic obstacles layer.

 <p align="right">(<a href="#top">back to top</a>)</p>